LinkedInLearning/essential-jenkins-2468076/Ch02/02_07-challenge-develop-a-parameterized-pipeline/README.md

         stage('Report') {
             steps {
                 echo "This stage generates a report"
-                sh 'printf \"This is the change log.\" > report.txt' archiveArtifacts allowEmptyArchive: true,
+                sh "printf \"This is the change log.\" > report.txt" archiveArtifacts allowEmptyArchive: true,
                     artifacts: '*.txt',
                     fingerprint: true,